 Currently there are two serotypes circulating within Europe.
 Bluetongue Virus 4 (BTV-4) has been found in Austria, Slovenia and other Eastern European countries.
-Bluetongue Virus 8 (BTV-8) has been found in France.
+France has also been reporting BTV-4 in sheep and cattle on the island of Corsica, where vaccination has been mandatory Bluetongue Virus 8 (BTV-8) has been found in France.
 There is ongoing surveillance, movement restrictions and trade restrictions in place in these countries.